If you have ever attended a synagogue or liturgical church, you likely heard Scripture read consecutively from week to week.

 Following the parashah calendar is a great way to structure your Bible reading.
 Even if you do not attend a congregation that adheres to these readings, you can do so on your own.
 Our messianic calendar lists the parashah every week.
 As noted above, the length of each parashah varies.
 Usually, the three parts together cover six to eight chapters of Scripture.
 You can easily divide those readings over the week by tackling one or two chapters each day.

 Still, reading long portions of the Bible helps us better see its narrative flow.
 Connections that are hard to track when we spread out our reading are often clearer when we read a large chunk.
 So, engaging with the whole Torah portion—or even the entire parashah—is worthwhile if you can carve out the time.
 We believe that God’s word is powerful and effective.
 That is why, every Saturday, we post a brief devotional on that week’s Torah portion.
 Check it out on Instagram, Facebook, or Twitter.
+You will also find weekly devotionals on the Torah readings in our book, The Portion—available as a softcover book and as an eBook.
 We hope these resources fuel your love of Scripture.

 Francis Brown, S. R. Driver, and Charles A. Briggs, The Brown-Driver-Briggs Hebrew and English Lexicon: With an Appendix Containing the Biblical Aramaic (Peabody, Mass: Hendrickson Academic, 1994), 831.